-Hair has always been an important aspect of people’s physical appearance.
+Hair has always been an essential aspect of people’s physical appearance.

-Statistics reveal that one out of every two men in the world suffers from alopecia and typical male hair loss of genetic origin.
+Statistics reveal that one out of every two men worldwide suffers from alopecia and typical male hair loss of genetic origin.

-This procedure consists of taking a piece of skin located in the back region of the head and preparing them, to then perform an implant in the areas where it is required, and obtain a natural appearance.
+This procedure consists of taking a piece of skin located in the back region of the head, preparing them, then performing an implant in the required areas, and obtaining a natural appearance.

-This type of transplant does not produce any type of rejection, as it is an autograft.
+This type of transplant does not produce any rejection, as it is an autograft.

 Causes of alopecia